NoBrainer/axe-first-react/README.md

 # axe-first-react
-This is a project template for making an accessibility-first React App.
+This is a project template for making an accessibility-first React app.

 ## Goals
 - Provide useful React examples.
-- Use minimal third-party libraries.
-(Ignore development environment dependencies, like `eslint`.)
 - Include a basic layout with a header, content, footer, and expandable side panel.
 - Include a form with complicated components, like a date picker.